Rohit-Deshbhratar/SSIS_Practice/README.md

 ## 8. Conditional Split
 In this project we are going to use a table named "PATIENTS" which contains patients data.
 We are going to apply conditional split on "GENDER" column of table "PATIENTS".
-We have also use multicast and enabled data viewer.
-Which will show total row count and data after spliting.
+Data will be split into "MALE" & "FEMALE" and stored into flat file named "PATIENTS_MALE" and "PATIENTS_FEMALE".